cran-task-views/NumericalMathematics/NumericalMathematics.md

 -   The `r pkg("geigen")` package computes generalized eigenvalues and -vectors for pairs of matrices and QZ (generalized Schur) decompositions.
--   `r pkg("eigeninv")` generates matrices with a given set of eigenvalues ('inverse eigenvalue problem').
 -   Package `r pkg("rARPACK")`, a wrapper for the ARPACK library, is typically used to compute only a few eigenvalues/vectors, e.g., a small number of largest eigenvalues.